Kyle Tucker Player Props: Astros vs. Blue Jays

 Kyle Tucker At The Plate

-- Tucker has 16 hits this season and a team-best OBP of .449.
+- Tucker has 17 hits and an OBP of .452, both of which rank first among Houston hitters this season.

-- Among qualified hitters, he ranks 49th in batting average, while his on-base percentage ranks 10th and he is 28th in slugging.
+- Among the qualifying hitters in MLB play, his batting average ranks 47th, his on-base percentage ranks seventh, and he is 26th in the league in slugging.

-- Tucker has picked up a hit in 68.8% of his 16 games this season, with at least two hits in 31.3% of those games.
+- Tucker has picked up a hit in 12 of 17 games this season, with multiple hits five times.

-- He has hit a home run in 25.0% of his games this season, and 5.8% of his chances at the plate.
+- He has hit a home run in 23.5% of his games this season, and 5.5% of his trips to the dish.

-- Tucker has an RBI in seven of 16 games this year, with multiple RBI in five of them.
-He has also driven home three or more of his team's runs in one contest.
+- Tucker has had an RBI in seven games this year (41.2%), including five multi-RBI outings (29.4%).
+He has also driven in three or more of his team's runs in one contest.

-- He has scored at least once four times this year (25.0%), including one multi-run game.
+- In five of 17 games this year, he has scored, including multiple runs once.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.